 Fireworks and pyrotechnic displays required a review, approval, and permit.
 Please submit via the online permitting portal, and include associated site plans, indicating distances to the audience, buildings, and fireworks.
 Please include the "Fireworks or Pyrotechnic Display Information Sheet" with your online application upload.

 Please submit via the online permitting portal, and include a site plan indicating distances to buildings from the tank, distances to property lines, product used, tank type, and tank identification numbers as applicable.

 Request for Final Inspection

 When the construction of buildings or structures are complete, please fill out the“Request for Final Inspection (As-Built Certificate)” form and upload to the permit portal.
-Please note that in some cases the general contractor must complete the form, but in some cases an architect or engineer must complete and stamp the form.
+Please note that in some cases the general contractor must complete the form, but in some cases an architect or engineer must complete and stamp the form (as noted near bottom of form).
 You may email the fire marshal at email@example.com when you are ready to schedule your final inspection.

 If you would like to request a fire inspection related to a permitted project, please email: firstname.lastname@example.org as the inspections are included in your permit/fees.